Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Logarithmic negativity of integer quantum Hall states

 \section{Logarithmic negativity of integer quantum Hall states}

-Here, we compute the LN $\mathcal{E}$ and the MI for various IQH states, including at finite temperature.
-The single-particle wave function of the $n$-th Landau level (LL) with the eigen-energy $\epsilon_n$ on a torus with size $L_xL_y$ in the Landau gauge $\vec{A}=(0,Bx)$ is:
+We compute the \red{fermionic} LN $\mathcal{E}$ and the MI for various IQH states, including at finite temperature.
+The single-particle wave function of the $n$-th Landau level (LL) with the eigen-energy $\epsilon_n$ on a torus of area $L_xL_y$ in the Landau gauge $\vec{A}=(0,Bx)$ is: